janobourian/fluent-python/README.md

 * To solve the not `**keywords` argument we can use `functools`
 * If you will work using recursivity consider to use `@functools.cache`

+## Design Patterns
+* Strategy pattern is a good point to start
+* Command pattern

 ## Important modules

 * collections: it has some common options to manage built-in containers like list, sets, dicts, and tuples